MouxiaoHuang/DUL/README.md

 1. *SE-Resnet64 is used as defult backbone in this repo*, you can define others in `./backbone/model_irse.py`
 2. *Training (process)* & *Testing (results)* logs can be found in `./exp/logs/` & `./exp/logs_test/`
+3. *Implementation details are not exactly the same as the original paper*, can be seen in `./config.py`